“And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence. “

 The Holy Spirit draws a line under the seven descriptions of Christ and adds them up.
 Here is the total– “that in all things He may have the preeminence.”

 “that in all things He may have the preeminence”

-The seventh statement climaxes the list of the superiority of Jesus Christ.
-Since he is the first six statements, he should “have the preeminence.”
+Jesus Christ is exalted over all creation because of this list of seven superiorities (Phil.
+2:9).
+The phrase “that in all things” climaxes the list of the superiority of Jesus Christ.
+Since he is all that the seven statements say about him, he should “have the preeminence.”
 “Preeminence” means to have first place.
-The word means to be first, hold the first place or highest dignity.
-Because of his uniqueness (the first six distinctives) he should hold the highest dignity to our minds.
+The word means to be first, hold the first place, or highest dignity.
+Because of his uniqueness (the seven distinctive), he should have the highest dignity to our minds.
 Jesus Christ should hold the supreme rank, the supreme authority in our lives.

 The Bible uses “preeminence” twice in the Bible, here and 3 John 9, “Diotrephes, who loves to have the preeminence.”
 Big shot Diotrephes loved to be first.
 He wanted to be number one in the local church.
 It is either Christ or Diotrephes, Christ, or any other leader in the local church.
 It cannot be both.
 Christ must be first.
 Jesus Christ will not play second fiddle to anyone.
 He will not be second in any church or family.
 He will remove any rival.

 In Greek, “preeminence” was used of athletes who won their events at the Olympic and Pythian games.
 The athlete who won first place held preeminence.

 Jesus Christ should hold the predominant place in our hearts.